-At June 30, 2023, our Association holds a minimal amount of LIBOR indexed loans in our portfolio and these developments did not have a material impact on the Association and our borrowers.
+At September 30, 2023, our Association did not hold any legacy LIBOR indexed loans in our portfolio and these developments did not have a material impact on the Association and our borrowers.
 We have adopted a transition plan to reduce LIBOR exposures and stop the inflow of new LIBOR volume.
 Management has documented and worked through the LIBOR transition plan with our funding bank and service provider to address the phase out of LIBOR rates, including any updates to processes and loan servicing technology.